 Some clotting disorders clearly run in families, and in some, we know the genetics extremely well.
 Not knowing your details specifically, it is hard to comment on this.
 I would certainly recommend finding out whether a clotting disorder was responsible as this is very easy to screen for.

-tamin: a 7 months old baby who's asymptomatic was discovered incidentally to have ASD II 18mm defect (like a comon atrium), fine rim of the septum, all pulmonary veins drain to the left atrium.
+tamin: A seven month old baby who's asymptomatic was discovered incidentally to have ASD II 18mm defect (like a common atrium), fine rim of the septum, all pulmonary veins drain to the left atrium.
 What's the best way of management at your center and When to operate?
 Thank you

 Dr__Krasuski: I would refer you to a pediatric cardiologist to better answer this question.
 In general, to close an atrial septal defect requires adequate septal rim to be able to hold the device properly.
 From your description, it does not appear that this baby has adequate rim present.
 As such, surgical repair would be the only option.